pranavRedBus/cse15l-lab-reports/LabReport3.md

             ./biomed/1471-2164-2-4.txt
             ./biomed/1471-2164-4-2.txt

 - **Example 2**: `grep -l` lists the names of the files, rather than the direct lines from the files, which contain the specified string.
-In this case, grep -r recursively searches the `plos` directory for matches to *''base pairs''*, and `-l` forces the output to list the names of the files, rather than each line in the file that contains the phrase.
+In this case, grep -r recursively searches the `plos` directory for matches to *''base pair''*, and `-l` forces the output to list the names of the files, rather than each line in the file that contains the phrase.
 >
 >
       pranavrb@Pranavs-MacBook-Pro technical % grep -r  -l "base pair" ./plos